Gaga: Group Any Gaussians via 3D-aware Memory Bank: Conclusions

 \section{Conclusions}

-We introduce {\ourmethod}, a framework that reconstructs and segments open-world 3D scenes by utilizing inconsistent 2D masks predicted by zero-shot segmentation models. {\ourmethod} employs a 3D-aware memory bank to store the indices of pre-trained 3D Gaussians and establishes mask association across different views by identifying the overlap between Gaussians that are projected to each mask.
-Results on various datasets demonstrate that {\ourmethod} outperforms previous methods with superior segmentation accuracy, multi-view consistency, and reduced artifacts.
-Additionally, application in scene manipulation highlights {\ourmethod}'s high segmentation accuracy and practical utility.
+We introduce {\ourmethod}, a framework that reconstructs and segments open-world 3D scenes using inconsistent 2D masks predicted by zero-shot segmentation models. {\ourmethod} employs a 3D-aware memory bank to categorize 3D Gaussians and establishes mask association across different views by identifying the overlap between Gaussians projected to each mask.
+Results on various datasets show that {\ourmethod} outperforms previous methods with superior segmentation accuracy, multi-view consistency, and reduced artifacts.
+Additional application in scene manipulation further highlights {\ourmethod}'s high segmentation accuracy and practical utility.